KaitoXylon/AINewsSummarizer/README.md

-This a AI driven News summarizer where preprompt LLMS search through give websites and fetch news and shows them on web UI.
+This a AI driven News summarizer where pre-prompt LLMS search through given websites and fetch news and shows them on web UI.

 Language used is javascript.